 A Fergana Valley border crossing shuts down with no warning.
 An avalanche buries the only road to your field office for three days.
 A district governor is replaced overnight and your NGO registration suddenly needs "re-verification."
 These are not edge cases in Central Asia, they are Tuesday.
 This guide covers the five threats most likely to disrupt your operations and the concrete steps to mitigate each one.

-1. Geopolitical and Border Unrest
+1. How Does Geopolitical and Border Unrest Create Risk?

 Cross-border tensions, particularly in the Fergana Valley and along the Tajik-Afghan border, can lead to sudden skirmishes, closures, or heightened military presence.
 Recent drone activity and increased patrols have made these zones high-sensitivity areas for international teams.